OpenBCI/Documentation/website/docs/FAQ/02-HowProductsGoTogether.md

 ## What products should I get?

 If you are new to OpenBCI or you are just curious about our products don’t fret!
 Watch our tutorial of [How OpenBCI Products Go Together](https://youtu.be/QIWswAOFp8w) to get a crash course on your first set-up!

+<br> If you have any questions after reviewing this guide, email support@openbci.com.
+We can help you find the right hardware combination!

 ## The type of OpenBCI equipment you will need for your project mainly depends on the following 5 factors:
 (Click through the drop-down menus below)